Travel guide

 Coverage in Indonesia: Bali, Java, Lombok, and the islands

-Quick answer: 4G/LTE coverage is very good in Bali, in major cities in Java (Jakarta, Yogyakarta, Surabaya), and in tourist areas of Lombok.
-In remote islands, inland rice paddies, or trekking routes, the signal drops, but on 90% of a typical trip, you'll have stable internet for maps, messaging, and uploading photos.
+Quick answer: 4G/LTE coverage is very good in Bali, in Java's major cities (Jakarta, Yogyakarta, Surabaya), and in Lombok's tourist areas.
+In remote islands, inland rice paddies, or trekking routes, the signal may drop, but for most typical trips, you'll have stable internet for maps, messaging, and uploading photos.

-Bali is, by far, the best-connected area: in Seminyak, Canggu, Ubud, Uluwatu, and around Denpasar airport, you'll have plenty of signal.
-The Gili Islands and Nusa Penida have decent coverage near the towns, although it can be weaker in isolated coves.
-If you're only visiting the island, we have a specific guide for eSIM for Bali.
+Bali is, by far, the best-connected area: in Seminyak, Canggu, Ubud, Uluwatu, and around Denpasar airport, you'll have plenty of coverage.
+The Gili Islands and Nusa Penida have decent coverage near villages, although it may be weaker in isolated coves: in Nusa Penida, for example, the signal cuts out right at the Kelingking and Broken Beach viewpoints, so download directions and your boat reservation before heading up.
+For a broader overview of how to get connected throughout the country, see our guide on internet in Indonesia.

-Traveler's tip: before a long excursion (Bromo, Ijen, Rinjani, or snorkeling in the Gili Islands), download Google Maps offline and your accommodation's directions.
-This way, you won't depend on a signal at the most remote point of the day.
+Traveler's tip: before a long excursion (Bromo, Ijen, Rinjani, or snorkeling in the Gilis), download offline Google Maps and your accommodation's directions.
+This way, you won't rely on signal at the most remote point of the day.

 How many GB do you need for your trip?

-The amount of data depends on how much you use your phone and whether you rely on Wi-Fi in hotels and cafes.
-As a reference, an average traveler in Indonesia uses between 500 MB and 1 GB per day with normal usage: maps, WhatsApp, social media, looking up restaurants, and uploading a few photos or stories.
+The amount of data you need depends on how much you use your mobile and whether you rely on hotel and cafe Wi-Fi.
+As a reference, an average traveler in Indonesia uses between 500 MB and 1 GB per day with normal use: maps, WhatsApp, social media, looking up restaurants, and uploading a few photos or stories.

 To give you a quick idea based on the type of trip: